Monitor Confluent Platform with Confluent for Kubernetes

 To monitor a Kafka cluster in a different Kubernetes cluster:

-When RBAC is enabled, you must set authentication.type to oauthbearer, and provide oauthbearer credentials in the Control Center CR.
+When RBAC is enabled, you must set authentication.type to oauthbearer, and provide oauthbearer credentials in the Control Center (Legacy) CR.

 2. Configure the replication listener with external access on the remote Kafka as described in Configure Kafka in MRC with external access URLs.